Dev-412/Dev-412/README.md

-- 👋 Hi, I’m @Dev-412
+# Hello, I'm Dev!! 👋

+Welcome to my GitHub profile!
+I'm a student passionate about coding, learning, and building exciting projects. 🚀

+---

+## 👨‍💻 About Me
+- 🎓 Aspiring developer exploring **Java** and **Python**
-- 👀 I’m interested in coding
+- 💡 Interested in problem-solving, coding challenges, and real-world projects
+- 🔍 Always curious and improving while debugging both code and life
-- 🌱 I’m currently learning java/python
+- 🌱 Currently learning **Java/Python** and expanding my development skills

-- 💞️ I’m looking to collaborate on...
-- 📫 Mail at dev30112010@gmail.com
-- 😄 Pronouns: He/Him
+---

+## 📫 How to Reach Me
+- 📧 Email: **dev30112010@gmail.com**

+---

+## ⚡ Fun Fact
-- ⚡ Fun fact: 🔍 Still debugging life, one line at a time.
+Still debugging life, one line at a time. 😉

 <!---
 Dev-412/Dev-412 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.